 As announced by the telcos, the initial rate cuts are just for the prepaid customers that currently make up more than 90% of these companies’ respective subscriber bases in the country and are considered more vulnerable to switching operators than post-paid users.

-Analysts note that telcos aren’t reducing rates directly but offering more bang for the buck, a strategy that will help them protect their crucial average revenue per user (ARPU) but, at the same time, make their offers more attractive for users.
+Analysts note that telcos aren’t reducing rates directly but offering more bang for the buck, a strategy that will help them protect their crucial average revenue per user (ARPU) while making their offers more attractive for users.

-But they add that for the new entrant or any other existing players to expand or alter the affordability curve and expand the data user market, at some point, the data tariff may itself have to go down.
+However, they add that for the new entrant or any other existing players to expand or alter the affordability curve and expand the data user market, the data tariff may have to go down at some point.

 They are trying to “replicate” in a pre-emptive manner what the new entrant might itself do, to begin with giving more for the same, Dhamija said, adding that the incumbents are trying to make it difficult for Jio to poach their customers.

-Explaining Airtel’s possible strategy in the event of a price war, Gopal Vittal, Bharti Airtel CEO for India, South Asia, had told ET previously that what matters was the average revenue per user, or protecting the headline revenue.
-And for that, it could offer additional bandwidth to higher-paying users even though it would pressurize its returns from data Web Posting Pro.
+Explaining Airtel’s possible strategy in the event of a price war, Gopal Vittal, Bharti Airtel CEO for India, South Asia, had previously told ET that what matters was the average revenue per user or protecting the headline revenue.
+For that, it could offer additional bandwidth to higher-paying users even though it would pressurize its returns from data Web Posting Pro.

 READ ALSO :

-According to an industry insider, Mukesh Ambani-owned Jio is unlikely to disrupt the pricing, rather focus on offering more for the same—which the incumbents have started to do—or try to differentiate on the product with the content play.
+According to an industry insider, Mukesh Ambani-owned Jio is unlikely to disrupt the pricing; rather, it should focus on offering more for the same—which the incumbents have started to do—or try to differentiate the product with the content play.

-But the bigger risk would be if Jio makes voice calling free with bundled data to get the short-term market share if it fails to get users organically.
+But the bigger risk would be if Jio makes voice calling free with bundled data to gain short-term market share if it fails to attract users organically.

 “By cutting price data price, followed by giving voice free, Jio might well disrupt the voice market,” the person said.